Dr. Daniela BlaschkePolicy Fellow

 Blaschke, Daniela (2019): Irritation und Resonanz in Netzwerken der Wirtschaft.
 In: Jan Fuhse und Karoline Krenn (Hg.): Netzwerke in gesellschaftlichen Feldern.
 Wiesbaden: VS Verlag für Sozialwissenschaften.

 Blaschke, Daniela (2018): Editorial.
 In: Steg, Thomas (Hg.): Shift.
 Volkswagen Aktiengesellschaft, S.3.
 URL:

 Blaschke, Daniela et al. (2014): Wahlkampf digital.
 Was Wählerinnen und Wähler suchen und was die Parteien anbieten.
 Berlin: B&S Siebenhaar Verlag.

-Join us for our second workshop of the #Tech4Society innovation series!
-In this workshop, we will explore what the future of government and a modern state may look like and how new technologies can empower citizens to foster trust, transparency, and social cohesion.
+In this workshop, we explored what the future of government and a modern state may look like and how new technologies can empower citizens to foster trust, transparency, and social cohesion.

 The paper shows how we can remain capable of acting in times of technological change.
 For this purpose, the authors have chosen a three-dimensional approach, which comprises society as a whole, the economic system as well as the individual.

 How can new technologies work best for society?
 In partnership with a diverse consortium of partners from academia, civil society, the public and private sector, Das Progressive Zentrum launched the innovation series #Tech4Society.
 The kick-off event shed new light on value creation and technological change in modern economies.
 Continuing the series in 2020 with a series of workshops we will dive deep into developing concepts for economic, societal and individual progress through new tech.